SpencerBall99/ASLclassifier/README.md

 # ASLclassifier
-*Built by Spencer Ball, November 2020
+*Written by Spencer Ball, November 2020

 ## What is it?
 A convolutional neural network which classifies 56x56 pixel images of American Sign Language letters into their English letter equivalents.